SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## substring

-<details><summary><small>Allows you to specify an offset that will output only part of a string, referred to as a substring.
+<details><summary><small>The <code>substring</code> operator allows you to specify an offset that will output only part of a string, referred to as a substring.
 You can use this operator to output just a part of a string instead of the whole string, for example, if you wanted to output an employee’s initials instead of their whole name.</small></summary>

 **Syntax**